jerr0328/simple-flask-auth-app/README.md

 - Allow for different configurations via files and environment variables
 - Use a database server like Postgresql
 - Better support for blacklisting JWT tokens (e.g. using Redis or periodically cleaning the blacklist table)
+- CI with Travis/CircleCI

+## Decisions

+This project uses JSON Web Tokens (JWT) for authentication.
+This is done to enable authentication without sending the username and password with each request (as with HTTP Basic Auth), and is becoming a more popular choice for APIs.
+The secret keys used here are not secure by any means, and should not be used in a production environment.

+SQLite is used as a backend in order to avoid bogging this project down in database setup.
+Ensuring that Postgres is up before the application takes some tinkering with Docker-compose, and this is not in the scope of this project.

+Flask-RESTful makes it a lot easier to just set up functions that handle different HTTP verbs.

+SQLAlchemy gives a nice ORM to use, and is pretty standard in Flask applications.

+Passlib is used since it was in the examples on how to set up a Flask application with JWT.
+Flask-BCrypt might be a better replacement (see Future Improvements section above).